Coronavirus in Ireland: 6,888 new cases and eight further deaths reported

 There were 6,888 new cases of Covid-19 and eight further deaths reported by the National Public Health Emergency Team (Nphet) on Sunday.

-The figures come amid increasing pressure on the hospital system as patient numbers rose over the weekend.
-As of 2pm today there were 1,452 Covid-19 patients hospitalised, of which 125 are in ICU.
+Sunday’s figures come amid increasing pressure on the hospital system as patient numbers rose over the weekend.
+As of 2pm today there were , 1,452 Covid-19 patients are hospitalised, of which 125 are in ICU.
 This means there were 100 additional hospitalisations in the past 24 hours.

+The figures bring the total number of Covid-19 related deaths to 2,344 and the total number of confirmed cases to 147,613.
+The 5-day moving average pf daily cases is 6,861.

+Of the cases notified on Sunday, 60 per cent were people under 45 years of age, with the median age being 38 years old.

-The number of people in hospital with Covid-19 in the coming days is likely to reach double the highest level of 881 recorded at the peak of the first wave of the disease last spring, the head of the HSE Paul Reid has said.
+Earlier the chief executive of the HSE Paul Reid said the number of people in hospital with Covid-19 in the coming days is likely to reach double the highest level of 881 recorded at the peak of the first wave of the disease last spring.
 Mr Reid said the health system was under “increasing strain”.

 Mr Reid said there were concerns in the health service at the rising numbers of hospitalisations.